sercankulcu/sercankulcu.github.io/_memory/2010-07-15-the-heavy-document.md

 ## Near The Heavy Document

 The useful part is not a lesson so much as a texture.
 The smallness is not a weakness.
 It is the reason the memory can remain exact.

-The smallness is not a weakness.
-It is the reason the memory can remain exact.
 A larger story would probably make it less honest.